MaisSabbagh/Data-Structures-Banking-Simulation/README.md

 # Data-Structures-Banking-Simulation
-A Data Structures based banking simulation
+A banking simulation that works by reading the data from text files then storing it in linked lists to eventually compute the paid commission that every customer in all branches should pay